MicrosoftDocs/well-architected/well-architected/performance-efficiency/capacity-planning.md

 - *Pilot projects or prototypes*: Small-scale pilot projects or prototypes can help you gather real-time data and feedback.
 You can then use this data to inform the capacity planning process and adjust the forecasted demand.

 - *External data sources*: External data sources like industry reports, market studies, or customer surveys can provide additional information for estimating demand for a new workload.
 These sources can offer valuable insights into customer preferences, market trends, and potential demand drivers.

+### Align utilization with workload objectives

+Aligning utilization data with workload objectives means comparing utilization data against the strategic objectives.
+The goal is to accurately predict and plan for future capacity needs.
+For example, if the goal is to support an API that facilitates file uploads for 1 million users with an average file size of 1 MB and ensures storage within a second, this poses certain demands on the system.
+However, if the current data indicates potential bottlenecks or shortfalls in write speeds, it becomes evident that capacity adjustments are necessary.
+This alignment helps inform where capacity enhancements and allows you to plan for them.

 ### Forecast demand